HaikuTeam/animator/QA.md

 I can pan the stage using two-finger panning
 I can zoom the stage using Command+Plus/Minus
 I can zoom the stage using the global menu
-I can pan infinitely on stage without seeing a clip edge I can drag an element on stage (and see position changes reflected in timeline) Dragging an element on stage isn't laggy (dragging should be instant) I don't need to click the stage before starting to drag I can scroll to the bottom of the timeline to access all properties (nothing gets cut off at the bottom) I can scale an element on stage (and see scale changes reflected in timeline) I can shift+scale to scale an element proportionally
-I can scale an element down to near 0 in either dimension without a problem When I scale an element way down, the number of transform controls reduces Zooming in results in more transform controls displayed (apparent size is used) I can hold down cmd key to toggle rotation mode on stage I can rotate an element on stage (and see rotation changes reflected in timeline) On stage, right-click doesn't bring up the "public" right-click menu On stage, right-click doesn't select any SVGs with `<text>` in them Moving the scrubber on the timeline updates the current time on the stage
+When zoomed, the scale/rotation cursors are not pixelated I can pan infinitely on stage without seeing a clip edge I can drag an element on stage (and see position changes reflected in timeline) Dragging an element on stage isn't laggy (dragging should be instant) I don't need to click the stage before starting to drag I can scroll to the bottom of the timeline to access all properties (nothing gets cut off at the bottom) I can scale an element on stage (and see scale changes reflected in timeline) I can hold down Shift and scale to scale an element proportionally I can scale an element down to near 0 in either dimension without a problem When I scale an element, the scale cursor reflects the side from which I am scaling When I scale an element way down, the number of transform controls reduces Zooming in results in more transform controls displayed (apparent size is used) I can hold down Cmd to toggle rotation mode on stage When I rotate an element, the rotation cursor reflects the rotation of the element I can rotate an element on stage (and see rotation changes reflected in timeline) I can hold down Shift as I rotate and rotate by fixed increments On stage, right-click doesn't bring up the "public" right-click menu On stage, right-click doesn't select any SVGs with `<text>` in them Moving the scrubber on the timeline updates the current time on the stage